Mahmoud-Khalifa19/nyt-Instanews/README.md

 The Project

-The project is about creating a webpage that allows the user to select different news by selecting a certain category.
-The content is been requested through API's from NYT website.
-Each category contains 12 news.
+The purpose of the project was to create a one-page, responsive website that allows a user to filter top news story categories via the New York Times API.